About Cala d’Or

 History and Culture of Cala d’Or

-The town attracts a mixed, international crowd of tourists and caters well for internationals.
-Here you will find lively entertainment during the summer months, but the Cala d’Or does become much quieter in off-peak periods.
+The town attracts a mixed, international crowd of tourists and caters well for most groups.
+Here you will find lively entertainment during the summer months, but Cala d’Or does become much quieter in off-peak periods.

 Major Attractions in Cala d’Or

 Cala d’Or is an excellent spot for a beach holiday thanks to its impressive facilities and wonderful beaches.
 Huge fun is the mini ‘train’ which runs along the roads for holidaymakers between the main resort and beaches.
 The town is also a great base for exploring some of the best natural and historical sightseeing that southeast Mallorca has to offer.